By using this site, you agree to the Privacy Policy and Terms of Use.

 14. Lassi

 Lassi is a refreshing yogurt-based drink that’s perfect for cooling off on a hot day.
 There are two main types of Lassi- sweet and salty.
-The sweet version is often flavored with sugar, rose water, or cardamom, while the salty version is seasoned with cumin and salt.
-You can also find flavored Lassis with mango or strawberry in Rishikesh.
+The sweet version is often flavoured with sugar, rose water, or cardamom, while the salty version is seasoned with cumin and salt.
+You can also find flavoured Lassis with mango or strawberry in Rishikesh.
 Served in large earthenware cups or glasses, this thick, creamy drink is the ideal way to end a spicy meal or simply cool off during the afternoon.

 15. Momos

 Momos, a popular street food borrowed from Tibetan and Nepali cuisines, has become a hit in Rishikesh.
 These steamed or fried dumplings are filled with a variety of stuffings, ranging from vegetables, paneer, or tofu to spiced mashed potatoes.
-They are served with a spicy red chili-garlic chutney that enhances their flavor.
+They are served with a spicy red chilli-garlic chutney that enhances their flavour.
 You can find many roadside stalls selling freshly made Momos, which are perfect for a quick and tasty snack on the go.

 Bonus – Kullhad Chai

 If you’re a tea lover, you must try Kullhad Chai in Rishikesh.
 This is traditional Indian tea, often made with spices like ginger, cardamom, and cinnamon, served in a small earthen pot (Kullhad).
-The use of the earthen pot gives the tea a unique, earthy flavor that enhances the overall experience.
+The use of the earthen pot gives the tea a unique, earthy flavour that enhances the overall experience.
 Sitting by the Ganges River with a warm cup of Kullhad Chai is a peaceful way to relax and soak in the beauty of Rishikesh.

 Tips for Enjoying Street Food in Rishikesh